ST-77/ppg-heart-rate-monitor/README.md

 ## My Contribution

-- Designed the analog signal-conditioning circuit stages.
+- Designed and assisted the analog signal-conditioning circuit stages with team.
 - Calculated filter cutoff frequencies and amplifier gain.
-- Built and tested the circuit simulation with team
+- Built and tested the circuit simulation with team.
 - Constructed and tested the circuit on breadboard using a photoresistor-based input with team.
-- Documented the design process of circuit construction and simulation.
+- Documented and assisted the design process of circuit construction and simulation with team.

 ## Project Media